 Being part of the Imperial Enterprise Lab’s Venture Catalyst Challenge, Imperial’s flagship entrepreneurship competition.
 This was a seven-week programme where we accelerated our idea of transforming the environmental footprint of the nappy industry by combining the latest innovations in circular product design, materials technology, and direct-to-consumer e-commerce service.
-The great advisor and expert network helped us understand key focus areas and guided us into the right direction to get closer to our vision of becoming the most trusted and sustainable nappy and nesting brand in the market that does not lose sight of what matters most to carers: raising healthy, happy children.
 It was an incredible experience growing together and competing against the most innovative and outstanding startups of Imperial.

 What clubs, societies or other activities have you been involved in at Imperial?

 Together with my co-founder, Morgan Mixon (Full-Time MBA), I run the Innovation & Entrepreneurship Club as the Vice President.
 Within the first semester we built a diverse and powerful committee team, grew the club by 270%, conducted a full rebranding, built valuable industry partnerships, held several engaging events with top speakers including entrepreneurs, VCs, personal growth coaches and much more.
 We also launched our club’s own home page and bi-weekly newsletters and introduced the Innovation & Entrepreneurship podcast where we interviewed successful innovators, entrepreneurs and intrapreneurs.

 Apart from that, I am a Student Ambassador representing the MSc Innovation, Entrepreneurship & Management cohort.